 - It's important to exercise for the right reasons.
 It's to be enjoyed, reduce stress and improve your overall health, beyond the number on the scale.
 It is not about punishing your body, blasting, shredding and burning parts of it.
 These are weirdly aggressive terms for doing something that's good for you.
 Don't make exercise into self-punishment!

-- Worrying about exercise and eating well is pretty pointless when your mental health is in the gutter, mental health CANNOT be ignored!
+- Worrying about exercise and eating well is completely pointless when your mental health is in the gutter, mental health CANNOT be ignored!

 - If it comes down to getting in a workout or getting extra sleep, choose sleep!
 Rest is very important for health!